jtr13/EDAV/contribute.Rmd

 In summary, fix small issues as often as you like!

-If what you want to improve is more substantial, read on.
+If what you want to improve is a little more substantial, read on.

 ### Submit A New Issue